crileyarch/servicecatalog/README.md

 ## Example 1: Microsoft Azure Resource Group

-Leverage the following link to provision a single Linux Instance within Azure.
+A simple Terraform example that creates a Linux VM is located in the Azure folder and is detailed in the following link:

 https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-create-complete-vm

 ## Example 2: Kubernetes Cluster (GKE)

-Leverage the following link to provision a GKE Cluster in Google Compute.

-https://github.com/hashicorp/terraform-guides/tree/master/infrastructure-as-code/k8s-cluster-gke
+A simple Terraform example that creates a GKE Cluster is located in the GKE folder and is detailed in the following link: https://github.com/hashicorp/terraform-guides/tree/master/infrastructure-as-code/k8s-cluster-gke

 ## Artifacts

-The artifacts for this work will include the Terraform templates which are stored in this repository along with a presentation that will be developed to articulate a Service Catalog notion leveraging ServiceNow capabilities.
+The Azure/terraform_azure.tf and GKE/terraform_gke.tf artifacts provide examplars that can be used in a service catalog demonstration.